-The small group identified that most gear modification options would need to be tied to a bigeye tuna TAC to incentivize implementation.
+The small group identified that more research is needed on potential gear modification measures, and further that most gear modification options would need to be tied to a bigeye tuna TAC to incentivize implementation.
 The group came to the conclusion that the survivability of releasing juvenile bigeye tuna fish swimming to the top of the net would likely be quite low, and would be operationally difficult, so this was not viewed as viable option.

-The group also discussed low-profile FADs (shallower sub-surface structure) shallower than the industry standard of approximately 50 meters.
+The group discussed low-profile FADs (shallower sub-surface structure) shallower than the industry standard of approximately 50 meters.
 Differential effects across the Convention area would be expected, but shallower FAD structure could increase drifting speeds, having an effect on operations.
 However, there is industry interest in FAD design, with recent movement toward buying pre-constructed FADs, thus, opportunities to work with FAD vendors could exist in the future.